mrtc0/bouheki/docs/configuration/dns_proxy.md

 If `dns_proxy` is enabled, bouheki will start DNS Proxy and modify `/etc/resolv.conf` to use it for name resolution.
 If the domain to be name resolved is restricted, update the IP address in the Allow / Deny list.

+!!! warning

+    If you already have a DNS server running, you will need to stop it.
+    For example, if you are using systemd-resolved, set `DNSStubListener=no` in `/etc/systemd/resolved.conf`.

 ## Current configuration options

 | Config | Type | Description |